bizonix/common/README.md

 The two versions are identical except:

   - The 5.3 version uses the `Common` namespace, whereas the 5.2 version does not use any namespaces.
-  - The Exception class behaves slightly differently in 5.3 and 5.2, because of namespacing.
+  - Exception classes have slightly different names in 5.3 and 5.2, because of namespacing.
     Please see the documentation for the Exception class for more information.

 ### Class Reference